Infersync

 Cost-per-feature analytics from commits + PRs

-Autopilot assignment by real cost + availability
+Routing decision weighted by real cost + availability

-Leave-aware assignment
+Leave-aware routing

-AI
+AI + agents

 AI command bar with preview-then-execute splitNotion AI writes/summarises docs; no work-execution surface